mahima-manik/zero-to-hero/lecture4/README.md

 Example:
 - In the character-level model, we have 27 possible character
-- At the time of initializtion, all 27 chars should be around equally possible (`1/27.0`)
+- At the time of initialization, all 27 chars should be around equally possible (`1/27.0`)
 - We calculate loss by taking log of probability = `log(1/27.0)` ~ 3.2
 - So our gradient descend should start from the loss value of 3.2